- 9. YottaDB Database Structure (GDS)

 The following sections describe the details of the database structures.

 Index and data blocks consist of a block header followed by a series of records.
-The block header has four fields that contain information.
+The block header has five fields.
 The first field, of two bytes, specifies the block version.
-The second field, of two bytes, specifies the number of bytes currently in use in the block.
+The second field, of one byte, is a filler byte.
 The third field, of one byte, specifies the block level.
+The fourth field, of two bytes, specifies the number of bytes currently in use in the block.
 The last field of eight bytes represents the transaction number at which the block was last changed.
 An interpreted form of a block header looks like the following:

 File /home/jdoe/.yottadb/r1.20_x86_64/g/yottadb.dat Region DEFAULT Block 3 Size 262 Level 0 TN 3845EE V6